evanshortiss/evanshortiss.github.io/_posts/2019-11-13-pi-hole-setup.markdown

 Notice how my Pi's IP address is listed as the DNS server being used.

-## Adding Block/White Lists via the Admin Panel
+## Adding Blocklists via the Admin Panel

-This final step is optional, but adding more blocklists makes sense since the whole point of the Pi-hole is to block tracking, intrusive adverts, etc.
+This final step is optional, but why the hell would you not want to beef up your defenses?

 1. Navigate to the IP Address of your Pi-hole in a web browser that's connected to the same network and visit the admin route, e.g `192.168.0.29/admin`.